Qabel/qabel-block/README.md

       --dummy-auth                     Authenticate with this authentication token
                                        [Example: MAGICFARYDUST] for the prefix
                                        'test'
-      --dummy-cache                    Use an in memory cache instead of redis (default False)
       --dummy-log                      Instead of calling the accounting server for logging, log to stdout (default False)
       --local-storage                  Store files locally in *specified directory*